mockery/mockery/README.md

 By default, all test doubles created with the `Mockery::mock` method will only accept calls that they have been configured to `allow` or `expect`.
 Sometimes we don't necessarily care about all of the calls that are going to be made to an object.
-To facilitate this, we can tell Mockery to ignore any calls it has been told to expect or allow.
+To facilitate this, we can tell Mockery to ignore any calls it has not been told to expect or allow.
 To do so, we can tell a test double `shouldIgnoreMissing`, or we can create the double using the `Mocker::spy` shortcut.